Iron is a mineral that is vital for human survival. It is an essential component of hemoglobin, a protein that transports oxygen in red blood cells.

 There are many ways to meet daily iron requirements, boost iron levels, and still eat a varied, tasty, and nutritious diet.

-Breakfast cereals are often a leading source of iron, but it is essential to choose the right types.
+Breakfast cereals can be a useful source of iron, but it is essential to choose the right types.

-The key is to look for a fortified cereal that contains 100 percent of the daily value of iron.
+The key is to look for a fortified cereal that contains 100% of the daily value of iron.

 Heading straight for the colorful, sugar-heavy cereals is not the best way to boost dietary iron.